Software Design#

 When a criterion is used within an optimization problem, it makes no difference whether it is used as the objective or a constraint.

-Each criterion defines its internal physical simulator and potential adjoint solvers, if required.
+Each criterion defines its internal physical simulators and potential adjoint solvers, if required.

 RST directory Tree#

-We introduce briefly the repositories within the module and refer to the respective documentation for more details.
+We introduce briefly the repositories within the module and refer to the related documentation for more details.
 The library is organized as follows

 OpenPisco